 The answer is to use a combination of gentle discipline to set firm boundaries and provide lots of acceptable alternatives to keep your bunny entertained and off the naughty list.

 In this guide we show you the best way to gently discipline your bunny and have lots of ideas for toys that will keep your bunny busy.

 Bunnies are a prey species and in their natural habitat use areas of shelter to move around to stay under cover and keep safe.

 Your bunny may like to run behind your curtains as this also makes them feel safe so keep a check on them to make sure the material is not being chewed especially at the ends where they like to pop in and out.

-Bunnies have a strong natural instinct to adapt their environment, usually by chewing things.
-If your bunny decides it wants to chew a hole in your curtains, then saying a gentle but firm No! may prove successful in changing behaviour.
+Bunnies have a strong natural instinct to adapt to their environment, usually by chewing things.
+If your bunny decides it wants to chew a hole in your curtains, then say a gentle but firm No! may prove successful in changing behavior.
 So here is a guide to getting discipline right without causing any stress.

 The first thing to do is keep calm, you should never shout at or hit or scare your bunny.
 It could cause harm and is likely to make them timid or even aggressive towards you.